 Miller Art Gallery

-The Miller Art Gallery has moveable walls, higher ceilings and a wider range of display opportunities for various types of art.
-Typically, 5 to 6 art exhibits are held annually in the art gallery.
-The mission of the gallery is to showcase artwork by current and trending artists of professional status, former MCC art students that have become professional and/or experts in various techniques and producing artwork on a regular basis as well as to promote educational opportunities for its students and community.
-The gallery also serves to educate its audience with artists and their work that continually pushes the boundaries of Art.
+The Miller Art Gallery has movable walls, higher ceilings and a wider range of display opportunities for various types of art.
+Typically, five to six art exhibits are held annually in the art gallery.
+The mission of the gallery is to showcase artwork by current and trending artists of professional status and former MCC art students who have become professional and/or experts in various techniques and who have produced artwork on a regular basis, as well as to promote educational opportunities for our students and the community.
+The gallery also serves to educate our audience with artists, especially those whose work continually pushes the boundaries of art.

 The Miller Gallery has exhibited the works of numerous college art professors and educators from various Mississippi colleges and universities, as well as those from Alabama, Tennessee, North Carolina, Louisiana and others.
 We also like to showcase our own MCC art instructors and community artists and have also exhibited works by local high school art instructors and their students.

 The highlight of the Miller Art Gallery exhibition season is the Annual Fine Arts Student Competition held between April and May.
 This exhibit allows our fine arts majors the ability to get first-hand experience on preparing for a professional art competition and to learn about the competitive spirit within the art field.

 The gallery is open to the public from 10 a.m. until 4 p.m.
 Monday through Thursday.